rachelknoche/Flicks/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] I tried to implement a view controller to show more info, but at the moment it is not working.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to push to a new view controller from something other than a tab bar
-2.
+2. Search Bars

 ## Video Walkthrough